NWChemEx/PluginPlay/docs/source/developer/how_does_run_as_work.rst

 #.
 Assuming the module is ready to run, ``Module::run`` then locks the module
    (and all submodules).
 A locked module can no longer have its options or submodules changed.
 #.
-Next ``Module::run`` runs any "pre-run" hooks.
-These are operations which
-   should be done before actually running the module.
-At present, this is limited to checking for memoization options, but user expansion is possible.
-#.
-After pre-run hooks are run the actual module contents are run via
+After locking the module, the actual module contents are run via
    ``ModuleBase::run`` (which calls the derived class's ``run_`` method).
-#.
-After control returns to ``Module::run`` from ``ModuleBase::run``,
-   ``Module::run`` runs any post-run hooks (by default this includes caching results, but again users can expand).
 #.
 The results of ``Module::run`` are type-erased, so the final step is for
    ``Module::run_as`` to restore their types before returning them to the user.